-Authors want to add work to PDF sharing sites without contravening copyright
+Authors want to promote work via PDF sharing sites without contravening copyright

 What is it about?